lappang-cheung/frontendshopify/README.md

 Requirements:
 - NodeJs installed with lastest release and ReactJs version 16+
+- Setup your own Client ID and Client with a callback URL

 1. First run "npm install" to install the node packages
 2. To execute the application run "npm run start"